The Golden Age of Animal Tracking

 Koren: What was it like to look at a completed map, see a bunch of squiggles, and know that that’s an animal going about its life?

-Uberti: This all goes back to an elephant named Annie, who I first met years ago.
+Uberti: This all goes back to an elephant named Annie, who I first mapped years ago.
 I saw where her GPS tracker stopped recording in [southeastern Chad], where she and a number of her companions had been killed by poachers.
 Mapping her moving through her environment, waiting till nighttime to cross the roads, to avoid interaction with humans, and then just watching her life stop on a map—that was the first time a map had connected me to an individual animal.
 It’s easy to think of animals when you hear about them, when you watch nature specials on TV, as furry robots that are just kind of preprogrammed, moving about the earth, doing what they as a species are assigned to do.
 And when you look at these tracks, you see in each individual path animals making decisions that are unique to them—what they like to eat, where they like to go.

 Koren: The maps in the book really make clear how animal migrations transcend borders, whether it’s of national parks or nations.
 Has your idea of borders changed after seeing just how irrelevant they are for animals?

 Uberti: It confirmed my own assumptions that borders don’t exist in the natural world.
 A great example of that goes back to the first GPS tracking study in Africa, where Cynthia Moss was doing research on elephants in Amboseli [in Kenya].
 Some of her elephants were leaving and crossing the border into Tanzania into wildlife hunting ground and were being shot.
 When they confronted the Tanzanian government and the hunters about it, the hunters said, oh, no, these are our elephants in Tanzania, they’re not yours from Kenya.
-So Moss got Ian Douglas Hamilton, the founder of Save the Elephants, and he put two [sensors] on two elephants, and sure enough, one of them crossed over the border into Tanzania.
+So Moss got Iain Douglas-Hamilton, the founder of Save the Elephants, and he put two [sensors] on two elephants, and sure enough, one of them crossed over the border into Tanzania.
 Here you had this undeniable proof that animals don’t follow human borders.

 Border walls and pipelines make headlines, but far more insidious in their effect on animal behavior are freeways and fences.
 Mountain lions in Los Angeles are completely marooned on genetic islands in the Santa Monica and the Santa Ana Mountains because of this web of freeways, many of them eight, 10 lanes long, that the animal can’t get across.
-And if they can’t get an influx of DNA from animals from outside their population, they’re doomed to extinction by inbreeding.
+And if they can’t get an influx of DNA from animals from outside their population, they’re doomed by inbreeding.

 Cheshire: It’s certainly true that animals don’t care about national borders, but the national borders themselves and the geopolitics around them still have big impacts on animals.
 We have a story about a wolf named Slavc who walked across Europe and starts in Slovenia and finishes in Italy and goes via Austria.
 Each of those countries had different laws and different attitudes toward large carnivores and whether they could be hunted.
-So for the researcher who was tracking Slavc’s progress, it was a real roller coaster, because as soon as Slavc stepped over the Austrian border, the chances of him getting hunted were bigger because there are laws there that mean you can hunt stray dogs.
+So for the researcher who was tracking Slavc’s progress, it was a real roller coaster, because as soon as Slavc stepped over the Austrian border, the chances of him getting hunted were bigger because there are laws there that mean you can shoot stray dogs.
 An animal doesn’t have to show a passport to cross from one country to another, but the impacts, when they do, can still have a big difference on their life chances.

 Koren: What does the future of animal-tracking technology look like?